 These are very light and fluffy Paleo biscuits and have a great texture.
-It is a real challenge to find a good Paleo biscuit recipe and so we were on a journey to come up with the best recipe to share with everyone.
-We hope you can all enjoy this recipe and share with people who you think might enjoy it.
+It is a real challenge to find a good Paleo biscuits recipe and so I was on a journey to come up with the best recipe to share with everyone.
+I hope you can all enjoy this recipe and share with people who you think might enjoy it.

 - Preheat oven to 400 degrees.

 - Line a baking sheet with parchment paper or a non-stick mat.

 - Combine the almond flour, tapioca flour, coconut flour, baking powder, baking soda, and salt in a mixing bowl.

 - Add the cold butter to the dry ingredients and cut in using your fingers until it resembles a coarse meal.

 - Make a well in the center of the mixture.